Hypnosis for the Seriously Curious

 4. On successful completion of all Modules and assignments, what do I get from David Kennedy School?

-We issue you with a Diploma in Clinical Hypnotherapy from our organisation.
+We issue you with a printed Award in Advanced Studies of Clinical Hypnotherapy from our organisation, along with a transcript of the subjects studied.
+In the past, we offered this as a Diploma, however government regulations require that we do not call the award a Diploma.
+The standard of training we offer is the same.
 Successful completion of our Course and assessment meets the education requirements for you to gain Clinical Membership with professional associations, such as The Australian Hypnotherapists’ Association (AHA), and the Professional Clinical Hypnotherapists’ Association (PCHA).
 (Please note, there are other requirements aside from education that you must meet to gain Membership, including references, First Aid certification, police check, etc. Membership is granted at the Associations’ discretion.)

 5. Are there any deadlines for studying, or cutoff dates for completing all assessments?